JetBrains/kotlin-web-site/docs/topics/native/native-app-with-c-and-libcurl.md

 1. Select the `src` folder and create a new directory with **File | New | Directory**.
 2. Name new directory **nativeInterop/cinterop**.
-This is the default convention for header file locations, though it can be overridden in the `build.gradle(.kts)` file if you use a different location.
+This is the default convention for header file locations, though it can be overridden in the `build.gradle.kts` file if you use a different location.
 3. Select this new subfolder and create a new `libcurl.def` file with **File | New | File**.
 4. Update your file with the following code: